Mona Eltahawy: Career

 Eltahawy was a news reporter throughout the 1990s, and a correspondent for the Reuters News Agency in Cairo and Jerusalem.
 She has written news and opinion articles for The Guardian, the International Herald-Tribune, The Washington Post, U.S. News & World Report, and The New York Times.
-In September 2020 she started a newsletter on Substack, Feminist Giant.
+In September 2020 she started a newsletter, Feminist Giant.

 She moved to the United States in 2000 and gained American citizenship in 2011.

-From 2003 to 2004, Eltahawy was managing editor of the Arabic-language version of Women's eNews, an independent, non-profit news website that covers women's issues from around the world.
+From 2003 to 2004, Eltahawy was managing editor of the now defunct Arabic-language version of Women's eNews, an independent, non-profit news website that covers women's issues from around the world.

 She wrote a weekly column for the Saudi-owned, London-based international Arab publication Asharq Al-Awsat from 2004 to 2006 before her articles were discontinued by editor Tariq Alhomayed for being "too critical" of the Egyptian regime.

 On November 24, 2011, she was one of numerous journalists arrested by the Egyptian authorities while covering renewed protests in Cairo's Tahrir Square.
 She was held in custody for 12 hours, during which time she was interrogated, and both physically and sexually assaulted.
 Her left arm and right hand were fractured.

 On September 25, 2012, Eltahawy was arrested for spraypainting over an American Freedom Defense Initiative advertisement in a New York City Subway station that read: "In any war between the civilized man and the savage, support the civilized man.
 Support Israel.
 Defeat Jihad".
 Toward the end of the incident two police officers approached the area and arrested her.
 In an interview on CNN, she confirmed she was arraigned and charged with Criminal Mischief, Making Graffiti, and Possession of a Graffiti Instrument.
 She defended herself by saying what she had done was freedom of expression and that her actions were civil disobedience.

 Eltahawy's first book, Headscarves and Hymens: Why the Middle East Needs a Sexual Revolution, was published in the United States on April 21, 2015, by Farrar, Straus and Giroux.
 The book is based on a piece about misogyny in Arab society entitled "Why Do They Hate Us?", which she wrote for Foreign Policy in 2012.

 In September 2019, Eltahawy released her second book, The Seven Necessary Sins for Women and Girls.